tdilauro/Simplified-wiki/Elasticsearch.md

 actually searched for someone's sort name.

-This can be pretty wasteful -- if you search for `potato chips` we're going to make a bunch of hypotheses to check for an qauthor with a `display_name` of `potato chips` _or_ a `sort_name` of `chips_potato`.
-But when you _are_ searching for a person's name, it does a really good job at finding books by that person, even if the circulation manager doesn't have perfect information about them.
+This can be pretty wasteful -- if you search for `potato chips` we're going to make a bunch of hypotheses to check for an author with a `display_name` of `potato chips` _or_ a `sort_name` of `chips, potato`.
+But when you _are_ searching for a person's name, this does a really good job at finding books by that person, even if the circulation manager doesn't have perfect information about them.